X-Hax/sadx-debug-mode/README.md

 7) Press T to toggle textures.
 8) Press F to toggle fog.
 9) Press Y to toggle free camera mode (see below for details).
+10) Press END to toggle the speed hack.
+When the speed hack is enabled, press Page Up and Page Down to control how fast the game runs.
+Note: the game cannot run slower than its original speed.

 For better legibility enable the "Hide HUD" code in SADX Mod Manager before running the game with this mod.